 EntrePrep℠ - program provides high school juniors and seniors a real-world entrepreneurship experience with the objective of introducing both entrepreneurship and economic fundamentals.
 Participants come for a 6-day residential experience in a college setting to capture the entrepreneurial mindset.
 Learn more.

 Freshman Year Experience – presentation to University of Delaware first-year students designed to help students learn to use credit responsibly.

 Meaningful Economics and Entrepreneurship Competition (ME*) – teams of students in grades three through six participate in a competition highlighting economics, entrepreneurship, and personal finance.
 Activities include a written test, product creating, problem solving, and preparation of a marketing strategy for presentation to a panel of judges.
-Registration for the 2014 ME* Competition will be opening in late winter.
-Until then, teachers can consult last year's flyer for more information and can begin preparing their students for the event using the online practice resources.
+Teachers can begin preparing their students for the event using the online practice resources.

 Mini-Society – a mini economic system established by students in the third through sixth grades in which they create and manage currency and run businesses that provide goods and essential services for their society.
 Students experience roles as producers, consumers and voting citizens, and learn economic and entrepreneurial concepts.

 Personal Finance Academy - The Personal Finance Challenge provides an exciting competition that tests high school students’ knowledge of savings, investing, credit, risk and money management.
 Students compete in teams of four in an online preliminary round before advancing to the state competition, held annually at the University of Delaware’s Newark campus.